dung13890/go-clean-architecture/README.md

 ```

 ### `Usecase`:
 This layer contains application specific business rules.
-This a layer decide repository will use
+This a layer decide repository, service, other use in application.

 ```go
 // RoleUsecase represent the role's repository contract type RoleUsecase interface {